The HCTC program does not provide health insurance coverage. You will need to have or obtain qualified health insurance coverage.

-- Coverage under a group health plan available through the employment of your spouse;
+- Coverage under a group health plan available through the employment of your spouse, if the employer did not pay 50% or more of the cost of coverage;

 - Coverage under an employee benefit plan funded by a voluntary employees’ beneficiary association (VEBA) that was established through the bankruptcy of your former employer;